 The Chester Teapot, at Chester, West Virginia, is billed as the “World’s Largest Teapot.”
-It measures 14 feet in height and 14 feet and was installed to promote the region’s thriving pottery industry.
-The teapot was brought to Chester in 1938 as an advertising gimmick to promote the local pottery industry but first had been sight for Hires Root Beer in the shape of a barrel.
+It measures 14 feet in height (roughly two stories) and 14 feet in diameter and was first installed to promote the region’s thriving pottery industry.

-Its was later moved to its current location off the U.S. Highway 30 on-ramp at the former site of a small amusement park, Rock Springs Park, which closed in the 1970s.
+It teapot was later moved to its present location, off the U.S. Highway 30 on-ramp onto W.Va.
+Route 2, at the former site of a small amusement park, Rock Springs Park, which closed in the 1970s.

-The “Giant Teapot” is featured in the Fall 76 video game.
+The “Giant Teapot” is featured in the Fallout 76 video game.
 It is a popular roadside attraction for visitors to the very northernmost part of the state in Hancock County.